olivemckenzie2003/nosql-challenge/README.md

   establishments.json which is stored in a sub folder called Resources

-After the installation of mongo database on personal computer

-In a gitbash shell in file where starter code is stored
+After the installation of MongoDB Database on personal computer open a gitbash shell in folder "noSQL" where starter code is stored to:

- - to start updata mogo database type
+ - start updata mongo database type

    mongosh

- - to build datbase "uk_food" type
+ - build datbase "uk_food" type

    use uk_food